-- a) How comprehensive is the methodology and does it depict a logical approach to fulfilling the requirements of the RFP? - b) How well does the methodology match and achieve the objectives set out in the RFP? - c) Does the methodology interface with the time schedule in the RFP?

-Methodology Used for the Project point total:out of 100 points

-5.03 Management Plan for the Project (10%)

-- a) How well does the management plan support all of the project requirements and logically lead to the deliverables required in the RFP? - b) How well is accountability completely and clearly defined? - c) Is the organization of the project team clear? - d) How well does the management plan illustrate the lines of authority and communication? - e) To what extent does the offeror already have the hardware, software, equipment, and licenses necessary to perform the contract?
+a) How comprehensive is the methodology and does it depict a logical approach to fulfilling the requirements of the RFP? b) How well does the methodology match and achieve the objectives set out in the RFP? c) Does the methodology interface with the time schedule in the RFP?
+SEC.
+TOTAL POINTS FOR METHODOLOGY USED FOR THE PROJECT:out of 100 point 5.07 MANAGEMENT PLAN FOR THE PROJECT (10%) a) How well does the management plan support all of the project requirements and logically lead to the deliverables required in the RFP? b) How well is accountability completely and clearly defined? c) Is the organization of the project team clear? d) How well does the management plan illustrate the lines of authority and communication? e) To what extent does the offeror already have the hardware, software, equipment, and licenses necessary to perform the contract?

-f) Does it appear that the offeror can meet the schedule set out in the RFP? g) Has the offeror gone beyond the minimum tasks necessary to meet the objectives of the RFP? h) To what degree is the proposal practical and feasible? i) To what extent has the offeror identified potential problems?
+g) Has the offeror gone beyond the minimum tasks necessary to meet the objectives of the RFP? , า) To what degree is the proposal practical and feasible? ) To what extent has the offeror identified potential problems?